 According to Hippocrates, a well-known and widely quoted physician from ancient Greece, “All disease begins in the gut.”
 It’s true; it turns out that the gut microbiome affects all aspects of health –from the immune response to brain health to hormones to the skin.
 Scientific research supports this.
 To restore health, you must restore the gut.

-At The Wellness Way, we talk about the Swiss Watch principle, which acknowledges that the gut microbiome and other body systems are not isolated but interact with all the other systems similar to the gears of a Swiss watch.
-If there’s an imbalance in one system, it can create dis-ease or imbalances in other systems.
+At The Wellness Way, we talk about the Swiss Watch principle, which acknowledges that the gut microbiome and other body systems are not isolated but interact with all the other systems.
+Similar to the gears of a Swiss watch, an imbalance in one system can create dis-ease or imbalances in other systems.